zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

 - If you do not have a JDK 1.8 folder, you will need to download the [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) from the Oracle Technology Network website, and install.

 ### **Step x (Windows Option)**: JDK Verification on Windows

+**Note**: Eclipse requires that you have the a Java JDK 8 installed.
+Even if you have a JRE version 8, you still need to verify that you have a JDK 8 installed.

 - On Windows, open a **cmd** window and enter `java -version`